bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 (proxies for the latent variables) are fixed, and now the problem is we want to maximize our (expected complete data log) likelihood function across all the :math:`\theta = (\mu_k, \sigma_k^2, \pi)` variables.
-We'll show the math of how to arrive at these expressions below and describe the intuitive interpretation here.
+We'll show the math of how to arrive at these expressions below and just describe the intuitive interpretation here.

 First up, the overall distribution of the latent variables :math:`\pi`.
-Assuming you know all the values of the latent variables (i.e. :math:`r_{ik}`: how much each point :math:`x_i` contributes to each cluster :math:`k`), then intuitively, we just need to sum up the contribution to each cluster and normalize (just like we would estimate the distibution of a six-sided dice roll):
+Assuming you know all the values of the latent variables (i.e. :math:`r_{ik}`: how much each point :math:`x_i` contributes to each cluster :math:`k`), then intuitively, we just need to sum up the contribution to each cluster and
+normalize:

 .. math::